maraisr/meros/readme.md

 ## 🎒 Notes

-This library aims to implements [RFC1341] in its entireity, however there have been some types left out as we aim to be on the consuming side, than the server side (but we do support Node clients).
+This library aims to implement [RFC1341] in its entirety, however there have been some types left out as we aim to be on the consuming side, than the server side (but we do support Node clients).

 -   `content-type` is assumed to stay consistent between parts, and therefore the "fall through" approach is recommended and to only be given at the start.
 Ie only give it `content-type` as a header once, and only for the first chunk.